Theater Dolls New Exhibit On Display

 • 3-Piece Ceramic Sushi Set w/ Chopsticks

-The Maridon Museum recently redesigned its Snuff Bottle Exhibit.
-The exhibit is donated in Loving Memory of James T. “Jim” Sweeney and a dedication plaque can be seen next to the exhibit.
+The Maridon Museum Snuff Bottle Exhibit was donated in Loving Memory of James T. “Jim” Sweeney and a dedication plaque can be seen next to the exhibit.
 If you’ve never seen our snuff bottle exhibit, let us illustrate the purpose and beauty of these tiny works of art for you.

 It is clear the beauty of snuff bottles supersedes their usefulness!
 The museum’s collection includes bottles made from hornbill, jade, ivory, cinnabar, amber, glass, enamel, turquoise, porcelain, mother-of-pearl, opal, jasper, hardstone, cloisonne, lapis, quartz, and agate.
 The sizes are usually around 1 ½” to 3” with a couple as tall as 6”.
 The variety of shapes and images are extensive and focus on nature, especially mountains and water.
 These images appealed to all who lived in the cities.
 Owners of these bottles could be soothed by not only the contents but also by viewing the natural scene on them.
 Some designs focus on the natural shape of the medium while others reflect the important Chinese themes associated with nature.
 For example, a gourd design reflects on longevity, while goats coupled with the whirling sun symbolizes the beginning of a great future.